erezfree29/event-search/README.md

-# Metrics-webapp
+# Metrics-web app

 This is a final capstone project app.

-The app fetches information from the https://www.scorebat.com api.
+The app fetches information from the https://www.scorebat.com API.

-It displays recent matches of europe's top leagues,clicking on an image will link the user to a video of the match.
+It displays recent matches of Europe's top leagues, clicking on an image will link the user to a video of the match.

 Additional description of the project and its features.